 We are grateful to the design build facades team who have managed to pull out all the stops to ensure that this fire-safety project could continue safely and smoothly despite the very difficult conditions faced in the industry and across the whole UK.
 As a result, the project is on track to complete on time over the summer.
 That means that the new student cohort will be able to occupy a firesafe building when they return, and the campus will have a fresher and “new” appearance to start the new academic year.”

 The building was constructed in 1961 and comprises 5,300 sqm of mixed teaching space across most of the College’s curriculum areas.
 The building is 23m high from ground level and comprises six storeys.
 In 2014, ACM cladding was installed to extend the lifespan of the deteriorated concrete frame, improve energy efficiency and modernise the general appearance of the building, which is highly visible on the town’s skyline.

 After the Grenfell Tower Fire tragedy, a panel of the cladding material was tested by BRE.
 The results showed that the ACM material used was of concern as it failed combustion tests for buildings in excess of 18m.

 The College subsequently obtained funding from the Department for Education to remove and replace the flammable cladding and insulation, and replace it with new insulation and cladding which meet current fire safety standards, and future-proof it for potentially more stringent regulations.

-The project is progressing well and is expected to be delivered slightly ahead of programme, and comfortably within budget.
+The project is progressing well and is expected to be delivered slightly ahead of the programme, and comfortably within budget.